frios/SplashScreen/README.md

     }
 }
 ```
-In your Content file create a ZStack with your content and a call to SpashScreen passing in your SplashContents.
+In your Content file create a ZStack with your content and a call to SplashScreen passing in your SplashContents.

 ```
 var body: some View {